Health Blog

-In this article, Jannik learns from his doctor that a “complete blood count” does not include all conceivable health values.
-Instead, it focuses on the examination of blood cells: the complete blood count provides basic values for red and white blood cells as well as platelets, while the differential blood count further differentiates the white blood cells.
-Many patients mistakenly expect that values such as vitamins, liver or kidney values are also included - but these must be tested separately.
-The complete blood count is particularly useful for clarifying infections, anemia or unclear symptoms.
-If you want a comprehensive analysis, you should request targeted additional tests.
+In this article, Jannik learns from his doctor that a "complete blood count" does not include all conceivable health values.
+Instead, it focuses on the examination of blood cells: the basic blood count provides baseline values for red and white blood cells as well as platelets, while the differential blood count further differentiates the white blood cells.
+Many patients mistakenly expect that values such as vitamins, liver, or kidney values are included – these must be tested separately.
+The complete blood count is particularly useful for clarifying infections, anemia, or unclear symptoms.
+Those who wish for a comprehensive analysis should request targeted additional tests.

-Learn moreNow available: the all-round check for women and men
+Learn moreNOW AVAILABLE: The comprehensive check-up for women and men

 "Which test should I book?"
-This common question inspired us to develop the all-round checks for women and men.
-These tests provide a comprehensive overview of important blood values, help to identify health risks at an early stage, and provide clear indications for further examinations.
-Now also available as a practical subscription to keep an eye on your health in the long term!
+This common question inspired us to develop comprehensive check-ups for women and men.
+These tests provide a comprehensive overview of important blood values, help to identify health risks early, and give clear indications for further examinations.
+Now also available as a convenient subscription to keep an eye on your health in the long term!

 Learn moreLower cortisol: How to balance your stress hormone